LihiShapir/breast_cancer_project/README.md

 # breast_cancer_project
-Deep learning project to idenify if there is cancer in cells images.
+Deep learning project to idenify if there is breast cancer in cells images.